gajduk/mxWidget_JVectorMap/README.md

-# Mendix JVectroMap Widget
+# JVectorMap in Mendix

-This widget is a wrapper for the JVectorMap library and you can use it to visualize map data, e.g. heatmaps.
+This widget is a wrapper for the JVectorMap library and you can use it to visualize map data, e.g. heatmaps; or use it as an input to select countries or states instead of the boring dropdown.
-For example I have used it visualize child obesity rates in my cuntry - http://gajduk.com/data_visualization/debelina/ (apologies but the text is Cyrilic).

-## How to Configure this in the Modeler??
+## How to configure this in the Modeler??

-The data for this widget is read from context - non-persitable object are allowed.
-You can use a microflow as a source for the dataview or association, this is up to you.
+The data for this widget is always read from context i.e. dataview (non-persitable entities are allowed).
+You can use a microflow as a source for the dataview or follow an association, this is up to you.
 Note that the object in context needs to have some objects associated to it, so that the widget is able to retrieve the data.
 I personally used the following domain model, but you can use any entites you like and any names for them or the attributes since they can be configured.

 ![alt tag](https://raw.githubusercontent.com/gajduk/mxWidget_JVectorMap/master/domainmodel.JPG)